VisnoLimbo/gmail-client-desktop/README.md

 2. Create a new project or select an existing one
 3. Enable the Gmail API
 4. Go to "Credentials" → "Create Credentials" → "OAuth 2.0 Client ID"
-5. Choose "Desktop app" as the application type
+5. **Choose "Web application" as the application type** (required because the app uses a redirect URI callback)
-6. Set the redirect URI to: `http://localhost:8080/callback`
+6. **Add authorized redirect URI:** `http://localhost:8080/callback`
-7. Copy the Client ID and Client Secret to your `.env` file
+7. Click "Create" and copy the Client ID and Client Secret to your `.env` file

 #### Outlook OAuth2